U.S. law to restrict government purchases of Chinese IT equipment

 The assessment must include “any risk associated with such system being produced, manufactured or assembled by one or more entities that are owned, directed or subsidized” by China.

-The U.S. imports a total of about $129 billion worth of “advanced technology products” from China, according to a May, 2012 report by the Congressional Research Service.
+The United States imports about $129 billion worth of “advanced technology products” from China, according to a May 2012 report by the nonpartisan Congressional Research Service.

+During a news conference on Thursday, Chinese foreign ministry spokesman Hong Lei urged the United States to abandon the law to help develop relations and trust on both sides.

+“This bill uses Internet security as an excuse to take discriminatory steps against Chinese companies.
+It is not beneficial to mutual trust between China and the United States nor to the development of trade and economic relations,” Hong said.

-It had gotten little attention until a blog post this week by Stewart A. Baker, a partner in the Washington office of Steptoe & Johhson and a former Assistant Secretary in the U.S. Department of Homeland Security.
+It had gotten little attention until a blog post this week by Stewart Baker, a partner in the Washington office of Steptoe & Johnson LLP and a former assistant secretary in the U.S. Department of Homeland Security.

 “We’ve made it very clear to China and some other of the state actors that, you know, we expect them to follow international norms and abide by international rules,” he said.